Low Cost, High Quality Care.

 Control Measures

-We are recommending Trifexis and Comfortis for dogs and Revolution for cats.
+We are recommending Nexgard and Bravecto for dogs and Revolution for cats.
 Be advised that most flea collars and store bought treatments cost almost as much as prescription products, rarely are effective, and can kill or cause serious illness especially in cats and small dogs.

 Pyometra